• Skip to primary navigation

 I have been wanting to make my own fregola for a long while but haven’t got down to it yet!!
 However, I recently bought some ready-made toasted Sardinian fregola.
 I used it in one of the most traditional Sardinian seafood pasta recipes, fregola with small clams, or as the Sardinians say ‘fregula con le arselle’.
 This dish was so amazing!
 I hope you’ll check out the recipe!

 In general, Sardinians eat fregola in seafood or vegetarian broth dishes or they cook it like risotto.
 Some people add saffron to the pasta dough.
-Other typical recipes are fregola with chickpeas, with mussels, with mixed seafood and with bottarga (mullet or tuna roe) However, there are some traditional fregola meat recipes such as with saffron and sausage or with lamb! (see links below for new fregola recipes)
+Some typical recipes are fregola with chickpeas, with mussels, with mixed seafood and with bottarga (mullet or tuna roe).
+However, there are a few traditional fregola meat recipes such as fregola with lamb or saffron and sausage!

 Where to buy fregola?